ByteCatch-Games/Textemon-game-/README.md

 Before submitting a pull request, please make sure your changes are thoroughly tested and documented.
 All contributions must adhere to the project's code of conduct.

 # 🔥 Features
-`model-repo` comes with a bundle of features already.
+`Textemon` comes with a bundle of features already.
 You can do the followings with it,

 ## 🔢 Feature 1
  - Description.